LeoGanz/OMM-Memegenerator/server/README.md

 ###Editor-get
-Under the route http://localhost:3000/editor?token=THE-TOKEN&metadata=somemeta the clients gets back a class.
+Under the route GET http://localhost:3000/editor?token=THE-TOKEN&metadata=somemeta the clients gets back a class.
 In
 the class under `.wanted` there is one image which then can be edited and under `.templates` all